rsvim/rfc/3-JavaScriptRuntime/2-ImportModules.md

 5   Create the first task `EsModuleFuture`, and push to the `pending_futures` queue.
 6   Loop:
-7     Get a pending task in the `pending_futures` queue. (i.e. the first `EsModuleFuture`)
+7     Get a pending task in the `pending_futures` queue. (i.e. the first `EsModuleFuture`) 8     Compile the source code into V8 module (Let's name it the "current" module).
+9     Get all dependency modules from the "current" module.
+10    Get all dependency modules from the "current" module.
 ```